tdefise/certifications/HashiCorp Certified - Terraform Associate/6. Navigate Terraform workflow/README.md

 The plan command alone **does not actually carry out the proposed changes**.
 This command is used to check whether the proposed changes match what is expected before applying the changes or share the changes.

+An example is ``terraform plan -out plan.tfplan``

+### 6e) Execute changes to infrastructure with Terraform

+The ``terraform apply`` command executes the actions proposed in a Terraform plan.

+When a saved plan file is passed to terraform apply, Terraform takes the actions in the saved plan without prompting for a confirmation.

+Note that Terraform has two alternative planning modes, each of which creates a plan with a different intended outcome.

+- **Destroy mode** - ``-destroy``: Creates a plan whose goal is to destroy all remote objects that currently exist, leaving an empty Terraform state.
+- **Refresh-only mode** - ``-refresh-only``: Creates a plan whose goal is only to update the Terraform state and any root module output values to match changes made to remote objects outside of Terraform.

 ### 6f) Destroy Terraform managed infrastructure